zerhud/ascip/README.md

 - `omit` method for skip value
 - `cur_pos` just stores to result current position, parse nothing
 - `>>` for sequence parser
+- `check` method checks that the parser got as result exactly required type
+- `cast` method try to `static_cast` gotten result to required type. it usefull for parse to struct with inheritance as result due for language limitations. see example below.

 with sequence parser can be used
 - `cur_shift` for store to result current shift position from sequence start